 Communications Manager

-Karina has worked in higher education for over 14 years.
+Karina has worked in higher education for over 15 years.
 Her passion for learning began at an early age when she learned how to speak English after moving from the tropic to the Arctic.
 Since then Karina has moved from one classroom to another — on campus, online, or overseas.
 She’s an alumna of UAF and UAA where she studied biology, psychology, and public health.
-Karina currently teaches for the Allied Health program in the UAF College of Rural and Community Development.
-She deeply values connecting with people, and her role as Communications Manager allows her to be an authentic, creative, and supportive champion of equity in education.
+Karina currently teaches for the UAF College of Indigenous Studies and UAF Community and Technical College.